moparisthebest/telepaatti/readme.md

 Usage
 -----
+Install dependencies, python libs xmpp and daemon, on Debian/Ubuntu:

+    sudo apt-get install python-xmpp python-daemon

+Then run:

     ./xmpp-ircd.py --muc-server=chat.example.com --component-name=irc.example.com --component-pass=irc

-Will connect to 127.0.0.1:5347 as an XMPP component and serve the MUC chat.example.com as an IRC server on port 6667.
+Which will connect to 127.0.0.1:5347 as an XMPP component and serve the MUC chat.example.com as an IRC server on port 6667.

 prosody for example would need this component configuration for the above command: